-The Life and Times of George Samworth: Prepared for Greatness!
+The Life and Times of George Samworth Sen. - Foundation of Greatness!
 Eben van Tonder 3 September 2021

-The first question is if it is possible to know what the discussions would have been around the dinner table of a pig trader in Birmingham towards the last half of the 1800s.
+First I ask the question if it is possible to know what the discussions would have been around the dinner table of a pig trader in Birmingham towards the last half of the 1800s.

 Birmingham Above Knockcroghery